What is radiation therapy?

 Radiation therapy is a form of cancer treatment that uses radiation to help kill cancer cells.
 It also helps keep cancer cells from dividing and growing.
 The radiation used for cancer treatment may come from a high energy machine called a linear accelerator or it may come from radioactive material placed in the body near the tumor.
 Your physician may use radiation therapy in conjunction with surgery or chemotherapy to treat cancer.
 A radiation oncologist will select the type of therapy best suited for your type of cancer.

-As a patient at the Parkview Comprehensive Cancer Center, you have several treatment options to fit your healthcare needs, with access to the latest in radiation therapy treatments.
+As a patient at the Parkview Cancer Institute, you have a variety of treatment options to fit your healthcare needs.
+These treatments include, but are not limited to:

 - Parkview is home to the region’s only CyberKnife®.
 This cancer-fighting technology delivers targeted radiation to difficult-to-reach areas of the body, including the spine, brain, liver, and other areas.
 CyberKnife can often eliminate or deactivate tumors with fewer treatments than required by other methods.
 Only five or fewer CyberKnife treatments are needed compared to as many as 40 conventional radiation treatments.
 Patients experience virtually no recovery period and no side effects.
 CyberKnife also reduces the risk of complications, infections and blood loss.
 This treatment option is a powerful weapon in the fight against cancer.

 - Stereotactic radiosurgery is a noninvasive, bloodless procedure performed in an outpatient setting.
 Oncologists and neurosurgeons work together to treat lesions in the brain, including tumors and vascular malformations.